thebkv/bkv/Canon/test_gen01.md

 >
 > **VBV:** Light was distinguished, and visibility entered existence.
 A boundary was set between light and darkness.
 The basic cycle of time was named and fixed.

-**Source Authority** initiates discernment.
-Illumination emerges not as physical solar radiation, but as the fundamental capacity to perceive distinction.
-The light is declared "good"—meaning it is functionally coherent and fits the grand design.
-By dividing the light from the darkness and naming each state, a boundary is set between presence and absence.
-The first completed operation of distinction is anchored, establishing the primary repeating rhythm of reality.
+**Source Authority** initiates the primary act of discernment.
+Illumination emerges not as physical solar radiation, but as the fundamental capacity to perceive structure and truth.
+The light is declared "good" because it is functionally coherent and perfectly matches the design.
+By dividing the light from the darkness and naming each state, a permanent boundary is set between presence and absence.
+The first completed operation of distinction is anchored, establishing the baseline, repeating rhythm of reality.

 ### The Intervening Architecture: v6–25 (The Days of Alignment)

-The intervening days continue the same pattern: realms are separated, boundaries stabilized, governing structures established, and life emerges within ordered domains.
-The waters are cleft to create the expanse; the pressurized matrix collapses to reveal the stable ground; the great lights are set to govern the seasons and hours; and dynamic, living systems fill the newly formed territories.
-Creation advances methodically from distinction, to stability, to habitation, to delegated rule.
+The intervening days advance this architecture through a disciplined, thematic progression from chaos to habitation:
+* **Separation (Days 2–3):** The cosmic waters are cleft to form the expanse, and the fluid depths collapse to reveal the boundary of stable ground.
+* **Governance (Day 4):** The great lights are fixed in the heavens, establishing governing structures to rule over the seasons, days, and years.
+* **Life (Day 5):** Dynamic, living systems are deployed to inhabit, fill, and operate within these newly secured domains.

 ### v26–27: Integrated Authority and Image (Day Six)